Everyday Wonder: The Psychology and Benefits of Awe

 View of clouds from airplane window.
 The experience of awe and wonder.

-And yet there we were—encapsulated in this shiny tube of alloy—defying gravity, our bodies being hurled into the sky at tremendous speed, fulfilling the dream of generations of men, women, and children who for eons have gazed into the heavens and longed to be there: to fly like a bird!
+And yet there we were—encapsulated in this shiny tube of alloy—defying gravity, our bodies being hurled into the sky at tremendous speed, fulfilling the dream of generations of men, women, and children who for eons had gazed into the heavens and longed to be there: to fly like a bird!

-I found myself wondering why are we not all quiet and attentive?
+I found myself wondering: why are we not all quiet and attentive?
 Why are we not bowing our heads in gratitude and humility, or applauding this extraordinary feat of human accomplishment?
 Why are we not allowing ourselves to be fully present in this experience with a sense of reverence and awe?

 What Is Awe?